|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Over the target at 9:30am, this A-20 was flying at low level at tree top height when the pilot lost control and the aircraft flipped over and crashed at upside down at a speed of 290 mph and exploded on impact at 9:35am.
 The exact cause of the crash was unknown.
 When this aircraft failed to return it was officially declared Missing In Action (MIA).

 Postwar, the remains of both crew members were recovered and transported to the United States for permanent burial.

 Both crew were officially declared dead the day of the mission.
-Knobloch and Baker are buried at Grafton National Cemetery at section A row 0 site 3.
+On December 1, 1949 both Knobloch and Baker were buried in a group burial at Grafton National Cemetery at section A row 0 site 3.

 Missing Air Crew Report 15298 (MACR 15298)

 Weekly Status and Operations Report (Report for Period 19 November - 25 November page 1 of 2